 On August 28, 2011, our global franchise agreement with Avnet terminated, however, we had mutually agreed to terms for the transition of inventory through December 31, 2011.
-Revenue from Avnet made up approximately 20% and 21% of our total revenue for the second quarter and first six months of fiscal 2011.
-We do not expect a significant disruption in our ability to service customers as a result of this change.
+Revenue from Avnet made up approximately 18% and 20% of our total revenue for the third quarter and first nine months of fiscal 2011.
+Because we and our remaining global and regional distributors worked directly with our end customers in order to transition the fulfillment of customer orders to replacement distributors, the impact on our business as a result of this change has been negligible.
 We continue to serve our end customers with a network that includes a global distributor, regional distributors, manufacturer's representatives, and our direct sales team.